 What’s Happening Inside your Body

-How is your fasting going folks?
+How is your fasting going?
 I am definitely feeling the healing (see what I did there) and my lungs are doing their thing.
 Hello Stage 2!